Housing shortage in Brandenburg: Refugees are fighting for a home!

 At a meeting on June 7th, 2023 in the Potsdam State Chancellery, the challenges and opportunities for a better coordinated reception and integration of refugees were discussed.
 Prime Minister Dietmar Woidke emphasized the need for joint efforts and the faster expansion of initial reception capacities as well as adjustments to the social infrastructure.
 The distribution of tasks between the state and local authorities remains a legally binding task, which could also be led to a solution through the current political discussion about fair cost sharing at the federal level.

-In summary, a picture of the great challenges and at the same time the clear plans for the future shows.
-While a temporary calm gives the appearance of stability in the number of arrival, the search for permanent solutions and appropriate living space for many refugees in Brandenburg is still in full swing.
-It is to be hoped that the political initiatives can finally improve the current situation.
-Further information on this topic can also be found on Brandenburg.de.
+In summary, a picture emerges of the major challenges and, at the same time, clear plans for the future.
+While a temporary calm in the arrival numbers gives the appearance of stability, the search for permanent solutions and adequate housing for many refugees in Brandenburg is still in full swing.
+It remains to be hoped that political initiatives can finally improve the current situation sustainably.
+Further information on this topic can also be found at brandenburg.de.